toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

 Duration: 60 mins

 Synopsis: In this exercise, attendees will prepare a summary of flight delay data in HDFS using Spark SQL.
-Note: This exercise has the attendee copying and pasting some Spark code.
-The code is available in an easy to access text file at [http://aka.ms/sparkcode](http://aka.ms/sparkcode).
-Copying from the text file (rather than from this manual) can cut down on formatting problems.

 ## Task 1: Summarize Delays by Airport